-Or you could join us for a Dr Martin sporting, flannelette wearing trip to the 90s and 00s as we look back at some of our favourite heroes from the era.
+Or you could join us for a Dr Marten sporting, flannelette wearing trip to the 90s and 00s as we look back at some of our favourite heroes from the era.
 With the upcoming reboots of Buffy, Daria and Veronica Mars, there has never been a better time to break out Mr Pointy and point out just why (and how much) we love these revolutionary series.

 Our panel will explore what made these characters so iconic and memorable, revisit some of our favourite moments, and discuss what we hope to see in the upcoming revivals.